Menudo Rojo

 Enjoy !!

-Storage and Reheating: Menudo often tastes even better the next day as the flavors continue to develop.
-Store leftovers in the refrigerator for up to 3 days or freeze for longer storage.
-Reheat gently on the stove, adding a bit of water or broth to maintain the consistency.
+Storage and reheating – Menudo tastes even better the next day as the flavors continue to meld.
+Store leftovers in the refrigerator for up to 3 days, or freeze in airtight containers for longer storage.
+Reheat slowly over low heat to preserve texture.

 Nutrition Information: